Penrose-type inequalities with a Euclidean background: Inequalities for zero area singularities

 The idea of the proof is to use Lemma \ref{lemma_zas_lower_bound} in conjunction with an upper bound on the area $A$ in terms of the isoperimetric ratio of $\Omega$ and the absolute value of the ZAS mass.
 Before proceeding, recall that the \emph{capacity} of the bounded open set $\Omega \subset \R^n$ is the number:

-where the infimum is taken over all locally-Lipschitz functions $\psi$ on $\R^n \sm \Omega$ that vanish on $\partial \Omega$ and approach one at infinity.
+where the infimum is taken over all smooth functions $\psi$ on $\R^n \sm \Omega$ that vanish on $\partial \Omega$ and approach one at infinity.
 (The geometric quantities in this expression are taken with respect to the Euclidean metric.)
-A standard exercise shows that the infimum is attained by the unique harmonic function $\varphi$ that vanishes on $\Sigma=\partial \Omega$ and approaches one at infinity.
-Applying Stokes' theorem twice and invoking the boundary conditions of $\varphi$ lead to the equivalent expression for the capacity:
+The infimum is attained by the unique harmonic function $\varphi$ that vanishes on $\Sigma=\partial \Omega$ and approaches one at infinity.
+The value of the capacity of $\Omega$ can also be written as: